Rated 'Excellent' on Trustpilot

 5 tips to beat the bloat

 The good news is that you don't need to suffer from bloating for ever.
-As well natural plant-based supplements for relieving bloating and IBS, here are 5 important tips to combat and stay on top of bloating.
+Here are 5 important tips to combat and stay on top of bloating.

 1. Don't eat when stressed

-Research shows that 78% of us feel stressed or anxious at least once a week, and it can have a very detrimental impact on our gut health.
+Our survey showed that 78% of respondents feel stressed or anxious at least once a week, and it can have a very detrimental impact on our gut health.
 When your body is anxious or stressed it triggers the ‘flight or fight’ response, which deprioritises and conserves non-essential functions, of which digestion is one of these.
 Your stomach acid becomes less efficient in breaking down foods, and your gut motility slows down, leading to bloating.

 If you’re feeling tight, anxious or stressed, take lots of deep breaths before eating.
 Let other people start and until your body relaxes.
 Even cooking a big meal for lots of people can raise your levels of stress and hinder your digestion of the meal you’ve just cooked!
 Pause, breathe, take a few minutes before you start eating.